 £10 - 17 full price, £8 - 15 concessions

-most interesting poems and essays.
+Neruda, Nicolás Guillén, César Vallejo and León Felipe, in English and Spanish.
 When is failure a good thing?
 Poet in the City's 2020 programme contemplates failure as a catalyst for change.

-Carry on the conversation about representation in the media with us in our post-event space in the Cocktail Bar.
+Carry on the conversation about the beauty that comes out of failure with us in our post-event space in the Cocktail Bar.
 We'll bring the popcorn, you bring the chat.

 if you book full price tickets for all three events in the programme.
 Find out more about the other two events:Fail Better 2020: Samuel Beckett

 Fail Better 2020: James Baldwin